ajbrown/angular-loggly-logger/README.md

     .includeTimestamp( boolean ) // The current timestamp will be included if set to true.  default is false.

-    .logToConsole( boolean ) // Whether to log to console, can easily turn off in produciton.
+    .logToConsole( boolean ) // Whether to log to console, can easily turn off in production.
 Default is true.

 ```